 Bodie State Historical Park: Located just off Hwy 395 at the junction of CA 128/CA 120

 There aren’t any campsites here, but many places are near us.
-There are plenty of options from Lee Vining and down towards Yosemite National Park.
-Check into the covered wagons at the Virginia Creek Settlement Motel for something unique.
+There are plenty of options from Lee Vining and down to Yosemite National Park.
+Check the covered wagons at the Virginia Creek Settlement Motel for something unique.

 At its peak in 1897, the town was home to 500 people and had a post office, morgue, and jail.
 As the lodes dried up, the post office shut down in 1917, ending the town’s heyday.

-Most buildings at Bendigo are slowly melting to the ground, but some highlights include:
+Most buildings at Bendigo are slowly melting to the ground, but some highlights include the following:

 - An old cemetery and the gravesite of one of the last of the Rainbow Seekers – Rarely seen Slim.

-- The general store is owned by the ghost town’s sole resident and his dog.
+- The ghost town’s sole resident and dog owner, the general store.

 - Manson’s Old Truck.

-Getting to Ballarat: It’s located 40 minutes directly south of Panamint Springs and an hour west of Stovepipe Wells in Death Valley National Park.
+Getting to Ballarat: It’s located 40 minutes north of Panamint Springs and an hour west of Stovepipe Wells in Death Valley National Park.